Seventh Avenue Literary Agency is one of Canada’s largest non-fiction and personal management agencies.

-Seventh Avenue also offers publishing services through a new division, Mackwood Publishing Consultants (www.mackwoodpublishingconsultants.com).
-This division offers project consultation, coaching, contract review, freelance editing & cover design, workshops, and lectures on the agency business and the publishing industry from an insider’s perspective.
-In addition, as of 2011, we work with self-published authors from the seed of the idea to the finished book managing all aspects of the process.
+Seventh Avenue also offers publishing services through its division, Mackwood Publishing Consultants (www.mackwoodpublishingconsultants.com).
+This division offers project consultation, coaching, contract review, freelance editing and cover design, workshops, and lectures on the agency business and the publishing industry from an insider’s perspective.
+In addition, we work with self-published authors from the seed of the idea to the finished book, managing all aspects of the process.
 We would be happy to discuss our rates and services in more detail.

 The History of the Seventh Avenue Literary Agency

 Seventh Avenue has represented literary properties on behalf of well-known Canadians who are a veritable list of the “who’s who” of our nation.
 It has negotiated book contracts for and represented former Prime Minister Kim Campbell, Senator Pat Carney, Allan Fotheringham, Hugh Segal, Pamela Wallin, Angus Reid, and the late greats Jack Webster and Charles Lynch.
 The current client list also features a wide range of journalists, academics, broadcasting and film/television stars.
-The agency also represents clients from other countries.
+The agency represents clients from other countries as well.

 Seventh Avenue was purchased in January 2005 by the Director and Principal Agent Robert Mackwood, who continues the tradition of offering literary representation for authors in a very wide range of disciplines.
-The agency continues a strong relationship with previous owners, Contemporary Communications in Vancouver, which also owns the National Speakers Bureau, Canada’s largest speakers bureau, and Contemporary Communications, a full-service public relations agency.
+The agency continues a strong relationship with previous owners, Contemporary Communications, a full-service public relations agency in Vancouver, which also owns the National Speakers Bureau, Canada’s largest speakers bureau.

-Robert’s publishing career began as Publicist with Raincoast Books and the Stanton & MacDougall agency in Vancouver working with a veritable who’s who of Canadian authors, including Farley Mowat, Margaret Atwood and the late Pierre Berton.
+Robert’s publishing career began as a publicist with Raincoast Books and the Stanton & MacDougall agency in Vancouver, working with a veritable who’s who of Canadian authors, including Farley Mowat, Margaret Atwood and the late Pierre Berton.
 For over five years he organized the media tours for major authors in Vancouver and across Canada.
 Prior to launching his career in publishing he worked within the broadcast industry as a host of radio programs—interviewing many authors!—and producing radio talk shows.